 - Select the instance from the select instance drop-down.
 The drop-down lists all instances including active,

 Admin can remove any registered learners of a course by clicking the drop-down arrow on learners page and by clicking Actions > Remove.

-Copy-paste Email IDs of Learners you want to enroll, separated by a semi-colon.
+Copy-paste Email IDs of Learners you want to enroll, separated by semi-colons, commas or line spacing.
 Use the Validate Email Ids option to validate the entries.
 All invalid entries would appear marked in red.
 Remove or correct those entries and proceed by clicking on Proceed.

 The summary dialogue box appears with the number of users from inclusion set, exclusion set and users already enrolled in the course instance.